openvocab/loomio-api-proposal/README.md

 Every app that connects and relies on the Hub's API has the incentive for the Hub to maintain a leading positon.
 These other apps may also do their own marketing and promote the Hub by proxy.
 For example, [Medium](http://medium.com/) requires users to have a Twitter (the Hub) account.
 Medium was founded by one of the Twitter cofounders who clearly has an incentive to promote Twitter and extend the 'Twittersphere'.

 **Costs:**
-This strategy costs much less than the point-to-point strategy.
+This strategy costs much less *for the Hub app* than the point-to-point strategy.
 The central app only needs to maintain an easy-to-use API with good documentation.
 Connecting apps bear integration costs.

 **Analog organisation:**
 Feudalism.
 The Hub controls most of the data in the network.
 Many apps rely on the central app for functionality.